This area covers the village of Chiswell, Chesil Cove and the Esplanade. Close by are the wonderfully evocative Brandy Lane and Pebble Lane.

 On 23rd of November 1824 there was a 'Great Tempest' which is described here.
 In Chiswell 36 houses were demolished, 100 rendered uninhabitable, 100 families deprived of their properties and possessions and 25 persons drowned.

 This mirror in the Portland Museum was in the upstairs room of a cottage in Chiswell when it got flooded.
 You can see how the seawater rose one-third of the way up the mirror!

-Also read "Big Ope - Little Dreams" by John Matthews published by Artsmiths of Portland in 1990.
-On page 26 John described a storm when he was a child that was so severe that waves broke onto the cottage roof and water poured down the chimney and roared through the house.
+In the book "Big Ope - Little Dreams" by John Matthews published by Artsmiths of Portland in 1990 John described a storm when he was a child that was so severe that waves broke onto the cottage roof and water poured down the chimney and roared out through the house.

 The area behind the Esplanade is used to store small boats.
 However, in stormy weather the sea can pour over the wall and destroy any boats not moved to safety.
 This picture shows what happened when boats were not moved before a storm struck in 1979.